 - It enhances skin health and beauty.

-- It prevents constipation as adequate water intake helps the digestive system to work properly.
+- It prevents constipation as adequate intake helps the digestive system to work properly.

-- Water also helps in forming saliva and mucus.
+- It also helps in forming saliva and mucus.
 Saliva is important in food digestion.

-- The nutrients and minerals of the human body are accessible to all parts of the body once they are dissolved in water.
+- The nutrients and minerals of the human body are accessible to all parts of the body once they are dissolved.

 Side Effects of Drinking too much Water

 However, there are always pros and cons of every action; drinking too much can have some side effects as well.
 First and foremost, when the intake increases, it decreases the salt levels as it dilutes with water and results in water intoxication.
 Dehydration can be lethal and at the same time, overhydration can also be fatal.
 The human body has certain levels of electrolytes and the level can go out of balance if too much is consumed.
 The condition is known as hyponatremia and it is fatal.

 The symptoms of hyponatremia can be divided into two parts:

 - Early symptoms: when too much is consumed, it can cause psychosis, confusion in the human mind, nausea, vomiting and disorientation.

 - Later symptoms: if the early symptoms are not treated in time, it can lead to seizures, coma and fatality.